wolfgangwarneke/myreads-react-udacity-project/README.md

 ```
 - NPM
 ```
+If NPM is not installed, please check out this [get NPM](https://www.npmjs.com/get-npm) page and follow their instructions.

 ### Features

-Here are some extra features beyond the scope of the original rubric.
+Here are some extra features beyond the scope of the original rubric:

 * Individual book details view
 * Search by author or related terms from details view